prag-webrtc/proposal/stolley-sample-chapter.md

 # Chapter Two: Establishing a Peer-to-Peer Connection

 WebRTC’s possibilities are a lot easier to imagine once you’ve wired up a connection and can see it in action across a couple of open browser windows on your desktop.
-The rest of the book looks more closely at all the different components of the peer-to-peer web applications and the incredible things you can build.
+The rest of the book looks more closely at all the different components of peer-to-peer web applications and the incredible things you can build.
 Other chapters will also include a lot of invitations for you to experiment.
 But the goal in this chapter is to work systematically and get some foundational code working as quickly as possible.

 You’ll be building a basic video-chat app that allows two connected peers to stream video directly to each other.
 (To prevent skull-shattering feedback while you test things out, you’ll start off with the audio disabled.)
 In the process, you will do meaningful work with the core pieces of a peer-to-peer app.
 We’ll start off by building a basic interface in semantic HTML and leading-edge CSS before turning attention to the media capture API, media streams, and a signaling server.
 The chapter then walks you through building a real-world implementation of the “perfect negotiation” pattern found in the WebRTC specification for setting up a connection with the `RTCPeerConnection` interface.